 Whatever business you’re in, pitching your presentations just right can be tricky.
 On the one hand, you want to look smooth and professional, like you know exactly what you’re doing and are completely confident in everything that you’re saying.

-On the other, it’s important to also show a little vulnerability, so your audience can connect with you, and buy into the messages you’re trying to share.
+On the other, it’s important to also show a little vulnerability, so your audience can connect with you on a human level, and buy into the messages you’re trying to share with them.

 There’s nothing worse than a cheesy corporate video or presentation.
-Hitting business cliches with your synthy 80s music and bizarre slide transitions will instantly turn off an audience, clouding any message you’re trying to deliver, no matter how relevant or interesting what you have to say actually is.
+Hitting business cliches with your synthy 80s music and bizarre slide transitions will instantly turn off an audience, distracting from the message you’re trying to deliver, no matter how relevant or interesting what you have to say actually is.

-If you’re going to use background music for your business presentation or video, you need to ensure it’s there for a reason, and that you understand the influence it’s having.
+If you’re going to use background music for your business presentation or video, you need to ensure it’s there for a reason, and that you are using to have a specific influence on your audience.

 Using the right background music to make your presentations pop

-Used correctly, background music can help you to deliver your messages loud and proud, as you touch on emotional buttons, or convey a certain mood or atmosphere.
+Used correctly, good background music can help you to deliver your messages loud and proud, as you gently touch on emotional buttons, or convey a certain mood or atmosphere.